monocodes/snippets/vim.md

 - w - To move the cursor forward, word by word
 - b - To move the cursor backward, word by word
 - nw - To move the cursor forward to n words (SW)
-- nb - To move the cursor backward to n words {SB)
+- nb - To move the cursor backward to n words (SB)
 - u - To undo last change (word)
 - Ctrl+R - To redo the changes
 - U - To undo the previous changes (entire line)